Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Patching LLMs as Software

 The general training objective is to find the optimal soft prompt parameters, $\mathbf{P}^*$, that minimize a loss function, $\mathcal{L}$, over a dataset $\mathcal{D}$.
 The optimization is defined as:

 For auto-regressive tasks, this loss is typically the negative log-likelihood (i.e., cross-entropy loss).
 The objective function is then specified as:

 During training, the gradients are computed and applied \textbf{only} to the soft prompt parameters $\mathbf{P}$, while the base model's parameters $\theta$ remain completely frozen ($\nabla_{\theta} \mathcal{L} = 0$).
-This allows for efficient adaptation with minimal computational cost and storage.
+This allows for efficient adaptation with minimal computational cost and storage.\footnote{To avoid confusion we emphasize that throughout the paper we use $\mathbf{P}$ to denote the \emph{policy patch} parameters (the learnable prefix) applied to the base model.}